 Elastics, also known as rubber bands, are a very normal part of orthodontic treatment.
 However, we know that people sometimes find them to be a nuisance or difficult to adjust to wearing.
-It is important to know that Dr. Fred Garrett and Dr. Richard Boyd at Garrett and Boyd Orthodontics has you wearing elastics because they are essential to the completion of the patient’s orthodontic treatment.
+It is important to know that Dr. Boyd & Dr. Perez-Cisneros at Garrett & Boyd Orthodontics have you wearing elastics because they are essential to the completion of the patient’s orthodontic treatment.

 The elastics are supposed to be wrong approximately 20-22 hours a day and should only be removed to eat and then to brush and floss their teeth.
 Additionally, elastics should be changed out for new ones about three times a day.